 Should someone write asking to know the details of the registered office address you must reply within 5 working days.
-You are allowed to change your registered company address but it must be in the same area as the initial application - if you set up your business within England and Wales, you must keep your registered offices in this region.
+You are allowed to change your domiciled address but it must be in the same area as the initial application - if you set up your business within England and Wales, you must keep your registered offices in this region.

 All organisations with limited liability that are registered in the UK must have a legal address.
-A registered address is the one of the basic legal requirements and you will not be able to submit the articles of association without one.
+A domiciled address is the one of the basic legal requirements and you will not be able to submit the articles of association without one.
 There are major benefits that come with setting-up your entity as a private limited company.

 Private limited companies are legal entities in their own right.
 The only assets that are therefore available to creditors are the ones that are legally owned by the company and not the person who registered it.
 This separate legal existence is a major advantage that is not enjoyed by those who are sole traders or partnerships.
 As a separate legal entity the company will not be dissolved on the death, bankruptcy or resignation of a partner / shareholder as would happen in a partnership.